 Because the state of Florida has a coordinated system as documented and evaluated in each community’s TDSP, a determination was made that the TDSP can serve as the Locally Coordinated Human Services Transportation Plan (LCHSTP).
 An LCHSTP is the required plan necessary to access Federal Transit Administration (FTA) funding from the Job Access and Reverse Commute (JARC) and New Freedom (NF) grant programs.
 The LCHSTP must identify gaps, overlaps and potential services or projects that could be implemented using the grant funding to address the gaps and overlaps.
 The JARC program funds projects for low-income, underemployed and unemployed individuals to access work and work-related activities, and for reverse commutes.
 The New Freedom program funds projects for the disabled that go beyond services required by the Americans with Disabilities Act of 1992.

-Throughout the TDP and TDSP development process, there will be numerous opportunities to provide your input.
+Throughout the TDP and TDSP process, there will be numerous opportunities to provide your input.
 An on-board survey will be conducted on all Votran routes to collect current customer input.
-Public workshops will be held and will be announced in the Daytona Beach News-Journal, Votran's website (votran.org) and through fliers to seek input from the general public.
-As findings from these activities are documented, they will be posted at this site, so check back often.
+There will also be a web-based survey conducted for community feedback.
+Virtual public workshops will be held and will be announced in the Daytona Beach News-Journal, Votran's website (votran.org) and through fliers to seek input from the general public.
 You can participate by doing the following: